-Maersk has also signed up 300 vessels for BigOceanData’s integrated SSAS option, which is now in the process of being rolled out over a period of six months.
+Maersk has also signed up 300 vessels for BigOceanData’s integrated SSAS option, which is now fully operational.
 This delivers cost savings by aggregating position data and so reducing satellite data costs.

 Stephan Martinussen, Head of GVPC at Maersk commented: “This contract was awarded following a competitive tender, and we are pleased to welcome BigOceanData as a supplier to Maersk Line.
 We were impressed by the BigOceanData system during the evaluation process.
 It delivers a wide range of functionality and at the same time offers an interface that will integrate with our own systems with minimal disruption and maximum effectiveness.
 We also welcome its ability to combine multiple inputs within a single system which improves overall end-user experience.”

 “We are pleased to be extending our relationship with BigOceanData,” said Stephan Martinussen, Head of Global Vessel Performance Centre, at Maersk Line.
 “The system has performed well since its introduction and we continue explore its integration potential and the cost savings that can be derived from it.”